Physical Graffiti: Songs

 Bron-Yr-Aur cottage was the birthplace of "The Rover", "Bron-Yr-Aur", and "Down by the Seaside".

 The album spanned several years of recording and covered a range of musical styles, including hard rock ("Custard Pie", "The Rover", "The Wanton Song", "Sick Again", "Houses of the Holy"), eastern-influenced orchestral rock ("Kashmir"), progressive rock ("In the Light"), driving funk ("Trampled Under Foot"), acoustic rock and roll ("Boogie with Stu", "Black Country Woman"), love ballad ("Ten Years Gone"), blues rock ("In My Time of Dying"), soft rock ("Down by the Seaside"), country rock romp ("Night Flight"), and acoustic guitar instrumental ("Bron-Yr-Aur").

-Several tracks from the album became live staples at Led Zeppelin concerts.
-In particular, "In My Time of Dying", "Trampled Under Foot", "Kashmir", "Ten Years Gone", "Black Country Woman", and "Sick Again" became regular components of the band's live concert set lists following the release of the album.
+Several tracks from the album became live staples at Led Zeppelin concerts, particularly "In My Time of Dying", "Trampled Under Foot", "Kashmir", "Ten Years Gone", "Black Country Woman", and "Sick Again".

 Side one

 "Custard Pie" was recorded at Headley Grange in early 1974.
 The first take was played at a faster tempo than the finished version, with various improvised vocals.
 After a basic run-through, the group then discussed possibilities for rearranging it.
 Page played the guitar solo through an ARP synthesiser, while Jones overdubbed a Hohner Clavinet part and Plant played harmonica.

 "The Rover" was written in 1970 at Bron-Yr-Aur, a cottage near Machynlleth, Wales.
 It was first recorded at Headley Grange in May 1970 as an acoustic number for Led Zeppelin III.
 It was reworked as an electric number in 1972 for Houses of the Holy, which formed the basis for the backing track.
 Page subsequently added guitar overdubs in 1974 with Keith Harwood engineering.
 (Note: The original sleeve features the credit "Guitar lost by Nevison, salvaged by the grace of Harwood" and refers to the various recording sessions for the track.)

 "In My Time of Dying" is based on a traditional song that Bob Dylan recorded on his debut album in 1962.
 The track was recorded live, with Page later adding further slide guitar overdubs.
-The arranging and structuring was led by Bonham, who worked out where the various stop / start sections in the track should be, and how the group would know where to come back in.
-The very end of the song features his off-mic cough, causing the rest of the group to break down at that point.
+Bonham led the arrangement and structure, deciding where the stop/start sections should fall and how the group would know when to come back in.
+The very end of the song features his off-mic cough, causing the rest of the group to break down.
 Bonham subsequently shouted "That's got to be the one, hasn't it?", feeling it was the best take.
 It was left on the album to show fans that Led Zeppelin were a working band that took care in their recordings.